 As before, if you are experiencing a fever or a cough, please call or email to cancel or reschedule your appointments (some appointments may be able to be converted to phone or remote appointments as well).
 Click the link for the CDC recommendations for preventing the spread of this illness.
 Thank you!

-How will my courses look online?
+How will my courses look in autumn?

 What can I do if I have a concern about an online course?